migueloldemburg/git_practice/Laravel/installation.md

 Restart the terminal.
 And initialize a Laravel project.
 > laravel new blog

+Alternatively, you may also install Laravel by issuing the Composer create-project command in your terminal:
+> *composer create-project --prefer-dist laravel/laravel blog "5.4.*"*

 Run the Laravel server.
 Enjoy!
 > php artisan serve